timofeysie/clades/README.md

 nx g @nrwl/workspace:lib api-interface
 ```

+## Original automatically generated readme

-## Adding capabilities to your workspace
+### Adding capabilities to your workspace

 The following is from the original readme created with the workspace.